justarandomguyintheinternet/CP77_radioExt/README.md

 				└── metadata.json
 	```

+#### Using Symbolic Links
+Not enough space on your game installation drive, or want to place the radio folder somewhere else?
+No problem!
+You can put the radio folder wherever you like and then use a **symbolic link** to connect it to `Cyberpunk 2077\bin\x64\plugins\cyber_engine_tweaks\mods\radioExt\radios`.
+The steps are simple:
+- Press **Windows+R**
+- Type `cmd` in the Run window
+- Press **Ctrl+Shift+Enter** to open the command prompt as an administrator
+- Enter the command `mklink /D [link] [target]` and press Enter to create the symbolic link.
+For example, if you want every directory under `D:\Music` to serve as a radio directory, and your game is installed at `E:\SteamLibrary\steamapps\common\Cyberpunk 2077`, then the command should be:
+  `mklink /D "E:\SteamLibrary\steamapps\common\Cyberpunk 2077\bin\x64\plugins\cyber_engine_tweaks\mods\radioExt\radios" "D:\Music"`

+##### Note:
+- **Symbolic links are not shortcuts**; the mod does not support pointing the radio folder via shortcuts.
+- On Windows, symbolic links are supported only on the NTFS file system.
+- If you encounter compatibility issues, try deleting the symbolic link and moving the radio folder directly to its default location.
+- Generally, placing the radio folder on an HDD won’t noticeably affect performance, but if you have a large number of audio files or run into performance issues, consider moving the radio folder to an SSD.

 ### Adding Songs
 - To add songs to your station, simply copy the song files into your station's folder
 - Supported formats are: `.mp3`, `.wav`, `.ogg`, `.flac`, `.mp2`, `.wax`, `.wma`